skitzoid/Box2D-MT/README.md

 Now when you step the world, the work will be split among all of your cpu's cores.
 The thread pool must remain in scope until the world is destroyed.

-Now if you were doing anything interesting in your callbacks, things probably got a little crashy.
+If you were doing anything interesting in your callbacks, things probably got a little crashy.
 This is discussed below.

 # Callback Thread-Safety
 Box2D uses various callback functions to let the user respond to events.
 In Box2D-MT, some of these functions